tarwn/lessthandot-hugo/blogs/content/posts/2010-07-12-change-data-capture-sql-server-08.md

 go
 ```

-Time to play with what we&#8217;ve setup on the Employee table.
-Let&#8217;s break login id for employeeid 1
+Time to play with what we've setup on the Employee table.
+Let's break login id for employeeid 1

 sql
 select * from HumanResources.Employee